 There would be stakeholder comfort and institutional knowledge to execute a public governance model, which is considered “conventional.”
 There are indications the Federal Highway Administration considers private-revenue generation over a highway permissible as long as all safety and access considerations are evaluated and met to the degree required by WSDOT.
 The public-private model shows significant promise, but the State of Washington lacks a local precedent and a model of this nature could require intensive oversight from the public sector.

-WSDOT and the City of Seattle have experience with air rights leases and operational agreements.
+WSDOT is authorized to engage in air rights leases under RCW 47.12.120 and has a history of doing so.
 For instance, the Seattle Municipal Tower was constructed under a 77-year air rights lease.
 The Washington State Convention Center was similarly constructed via an air rights lease with WSDOT, currently consisting of a fixed payment amount of $475,000 per year.
 The experience from these arrangements demonstrates the feasibility in executing these types of agreements.
 An air rights lease payment was not required of other recent lid projects on I-90 and State Route 520 because they were classified as mitigations integral to a transportation project.

 A public development authority (PDA) is one possible approach.
 PDAs are best used for unusual endeavors, where the parent municipality is not the most appropriate body to oversee projects beyond what is normally carried out by the municipality.
 It is anticipated that a PDA could be used for this project even if the ultimate use of the land on the lid is varied, such as parks, pavilions, low- and middle-income affordable housing, private development, and other uses with multiple ownership entities.
 Local PDAs and similar organizations operate Pike Place Market, Seattle Chinatown-International District PDA (SCIDpda), and the Capitol Hill Housing Improvement Program (Community Roots Housing).